devleaks/pywinwing/docs/usage.md

 winwing-cli
 ```

-The application will start, connect to X-Plane locally and start managing the device.
+The application will start, connect to X-Plane locally and start managing the device(s).

 # Use with Two Computers